 2. SMBs are Adopting SaaS Technology & Applications

-The advance in cloud computing has encouraged the adoption of Software-as-a-Service (SaaS) by many small businesses, which further enhance the benefits of using managed services by allowing SMBs to adopt the latest technologies and better manage their budgets:
+The advance in cloud computing has encouraged the adoption of Software-as-a-Service (SaaS) by many small businesses, which further enhances the benefits of using managed services by allowing SMBs to adopt the latest technologies and better manage their budgets:

 - The total cost of ownership (TCO): you can access the latest software features by paying a low monthly subscription fee without investing in hardware or long-term agreements.